‘One Of The Main Criticisms Has Been Too Many Models, Too Little Market Research. That’s All Bunkum’

-Exports, export organization, overseas marketing, overseas assembly, investment abroad-in all these areas British Leyland is preparing to leap ahead, he emphasizes.
+Exports, export organisation, overseas marketing, overseas assembly, investment abroad-in all these areas British Leyland is preparing to leap ahead, he emphasises.
 B.M.C., as the main volume-producing subsidiary of B.M.H., is already solidly established, with a total export turnover of ú1,907m., representing 4,750,000 vehicles, since the war: over 500,000 more than any other British manufacturer.

 In 1966-67, B.M.C.’s exports added up to £147m., with 314,554 vehicles sold abroad last year (including 76,000 of overseas manufacture), having risen from under 150,000 in 1952.